carvel-dev/kapp/docs/config.md

 Available in v0.29.0+.

 `waitRules` specify how to wait for resources that kapp does not wait for by default.
 Each rule provides a way to specify which `status.conditions` indicate success or failure.
-Once a condition matches the status' value kapp will exit waiting and report the result.
+Once any of the condition matchers successfully match against one of the resource's conditions, kapp will stop waiting for the matched resource and report any failures.
 (If this functionality is not enough to wait for resources in your use case, please reach out on Slack to discuss further.)

 ```yaml
 waitRules: